lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 ## Discussion
 In this study, we acquired high quality MAGs from non-metagenomic sequencing data of 6 species of the _Azolla_ genus (+@fig:fig3_data_overview) through a process of thorough filtering (+@fig:fig3_filtering_and_assembly) thereby substantially reducing the fraction of eukaryotic DNA whilst not impacting Bacterial assembly quality (+@fig:fig3_filter_length_distributions).
-Each species' metagenome assembly contained several distinct bacterial genomes and these assemblies resembled each other in terms of taxonomy (+@fig:fig3_Azolla_genus_metagenome_order).
+Each species' metagenome assembly contained several distinct bacterial genomes and these metagenomes resembled each other in terms of taxonomy (+@fig:fig3_Azolla_genus_metagenome_order).
 Manual binning (+@fig:fig3_Azfil_wild_binning +@fig:fig3_Azmic_binning) allowed to retrieve these MAGs better than automated binning approaches (+@fig:fig3_binning_QC_anvio; +@fig:fig3_binning_QC_no_taxonomy) and provide them to the _Azolla_ and plant-microbe research community.
 Several orders of bacteria are systematically associated with the _Azolla_ genus as a whole (+@fig:fig:fig3_binning_QC_all_taxonomy; order).